Ann Nolan Clark drafts, 1930-1960

 - Library Services and Technology Act (LSTA) grant, 2007-2008

 Anna Marie Nolan was born in Las Vegas, Nevada, on December 6, 1898.
-She attended New Mexico Highland University studying English.
+She attended New Mexico Highlands University studying English.
 On August 6, 1919, Anna married Thomas Patrick Clark.
-Their only child, Thomas Patrick, Jr., was later killed in World War II.
+Their only child, Thomas Patrick Jr., was later killed in World War II.

-After teaching English at Highlands University in Las Vegas, New Mexico, Clark began a 25 year career with the United States government's schools for Indian children.
-In her work Clark became alarmed by the lack of instructional material in the students' own language and connected with their Indian culture.
-As a result Clark began writing her own materials, resulting in a series of books: Little Herder in Spring (1940), The Pine Ridge Porcupine (1941), Young Hunter of Picuris (1943), Singing Sioux Cowboy Reader (1947), and Little Navajo Herder (1951).
-Many of these books were bilingual, featuring both the English and various Native America Indian translations.
+After teaching English at Highlands University in Las Vegas, New Mexico, Clark began a twenty-five-year career with the United States government's schools for Native American children.
+In her work, Clark became alarmed by the lack of instructional material in the students' own language and connected with their Native American culture.
+As a result, Clark began writing her own materials, resulting in a series of books: Little Herder in Spring (1940), The Pine Ridge Porcupine (1941), Young Hunter of Picuris (1943), Singing Sioux Cowboy Reader (1947), and Little Navajo Herder (1951).
+Many of these books were bilingual, featuring both the English and various Native American translations.

 Source: University of Southern Mississippi, archive collection DG 0188:

-These Were the Valiant is a historical book chronicling westward expansion into America's southwestern states, specifically New Mexico, and takes an in-depth look at some of the New Mexico's most prominent historical characters, such as Kit Carson, Bishop Lamy, General Kearny, The Hermit of Hermit's Peak, and the Romeros of Romeroville.
+These Were the Valiant is a historical book chronicling westward expansion into America's southwestern states, specifically New Mexico, and it takes an in-depth look at some of New Mexico's most prominent historical characters, such as Kit Carson, Bishop Lamy, General Kearny, the Hermit of Hermit's Peak, and the Romeros of Romeroville.

 Restrictions on Use

-Permission to publish material from the Ann Nolan Clark drafts must be obtained from the Special Collections Manuscript Curator and/or the Special Collections Department Head.
+Permission to publish material from the Ann Nolan Clark drafts must be obtained from the Special Collections and Archives manuscript curator and/or the Special Collections and Archives department head.

 Preferred Citation